admin-cf-1/cardano-coin-selection/information/specification.md

     Represents the amount of change to be returned to the wallet.

-# Common Interface
+# Interface

-All coin selection algorithms described by this article implement a _common interface_.
+All coin selection algorithms used by Cardano Wallet implement a _common interface_.

-This section will describe this common interface.
+This section will describe that interface.

+At its heart, a coin selection algorithm is simply a pure mathematical _function_ that can be applied to a standard set of parameters, producing a result value of a standard type.

 ## Parameters

-All coin selection algorithms accept a common set of parameters.
+A coin selection function has three parameters:

 ### _Initial UTxO Set_